miscanthus

 Like other biomasses, it captures carbon while it grows, and it grows at a rapid speed.
 The high yield potential often surpasses other bioenergy crops like switchgrass and corn stover.
 When planted in spring, it grows rapidly, reaching heights of over 3 meters within 3-4 months, before enduring the winter in the field and being harvested in early spring.The biomass is then dry and often ready to be briquetted after shredding it down to a suitable size.

-Miscanthus briketter
+Miscanthus briquettes

 Carbon neutral or even Carbon negative?